galudSla/bill-split/README.md

 ## Executing

 * When running `bill-splitt.py [-f [filename]]` -f (--filename) optional argument is not required but suggested to be provided.
 If filename option is not provided you will be asked inside Bill Split.
-The option filename searches either for an existing legder file with the filename given, if not found it creates one with the same name
+The option filename searches for an existing legder file with the filename given or if not found it creates one with the same name
 *  There is an optional argument -s (--show) when calling `bill-splitt.py [-f [filename]] [-s [show]]` that prints previous inputs when at the beggining.
 Optional argument show can be set regardless filename argument existence
 * The optional argument --help can be used for more information about the CLI script call